jpfulton/blog/content/blog/2023-07-15-github-reusable-workflows/index.md

 ## Applying Reusable Workflows

-Reusable workflows in GitHub Actions allow the developer to create modular and parameterized units of work.
+Reusable workflows in GitHub Actions allow the developer to create modular and parameterized units of work to decompose a complex workflow.
+This overcomes the absence of functions in the YAML specification.
 A monolithic single workflow file can be subdivied into multiple reusable workflows each of which can be passed inputs to control their flow and configuration.

 ### Creating a Reusable Workflow